FellowTarnished/fastener-calculator/README.md

 - Bolts
 - Carbon steel or stainless steel base material
 - Screws in oversized holes
 - Screws interfacing with screw chases (Ref.
-Seciton 13 & 14 of AAMA TIR-A9-14 for more information)
+Section 13 & 14 of AAMA TIR-A9-14 for more information)
 - Screw tilting for screws larger than 1/4" diameter

 ### Attributions: